 Delta Airlines also has an exclusive partnership with Airbnb and you can earn 1 mile per dollar spent on all Airbnb stays when booking through www.deltaairbnb.com.
 Don’t already use Airbnb?
 Sign-up here and get a $40 credit towards your first stay.
 Nervous about staying in an Airbnb, read this: 8 Tips to Guarantee a Great Airbnb Experience.

 Going on a cruise?
+We had the best time cruising on Royal Caribbean going to their Perfect Day at Cococay.
 Instead of booking directly with the cruise line or a traditional 3rd party company book through your most used frequent flier mileage programs Cruise Portal.
 JetBlue, Delta, American Airlines, and United all have one.
 Remember the extra miles you earn through booking through their websites are in addition to the miles you would earn if also booking with a travel credit card.
 They will typically match any other promotion you find online and a quick “I’ll just book directly with the cruise line will surely have them waive whatever minimal fee (typically $25) they charge to book with them.

 JetBlue is our go-to airline for domestic and Caribbean travel.
 In addition to earning traditional miles by flying, JetBlue has a badges program where you can earn extra miles for your loyalty.
 For instance by flying to any one airport 3 times you can earn a bonus of 100 miles with additional mile bonuses at 6 (500 miles) and 10 (1,000 miles) flight milestones.
 These are all in addition to the miles you would already earn on the flight.
 There are various ways you can earn badges and they are vary in miles earned.
 I’ve earned 5,550 miles through the badges program, which is enough for a one-way ticket.